ryanbuckner/life360-plugin/README.md

 # life360-indigo-plugin
-An Indigo Plugin for the life360 family location shating API
+An Indigo Plugin for the life360 family location sharing API

+NOTE: This plugin is still in development and does not yet having working features

 This is a very basic Indigo plugin that collects member information from your life360 circle.
 It is currently restricted to 1 circle.